inkVerb/syb/README.md

 # SYB Code
 *The SYB Understanding of Code: "So You're Both"*

 I. The "So You're Both" (hereafter SYB) Understanding of Code (also known as 'SYB Code') is a worldview perspective based on an understanding of computer and human languages.
+The concept "So You're Both" implies the presumed pluralitability of distinct constructs.

 II.
 By referring to the "SYB Code" in my work, I am including the fundamental ideas, implications, and applications of these concepts of the SYB Code in the remainder of my work, whether in code, writing, speech, or any cooperative effort.
-Therefore, it is prerequisite that this SYB Code be reviewed, understood, and agreed to as being part of said work it was referred to in.
+Therefore, it is prerequisite that this "SYB Code" be reviewed, understood, and agreed to as being part of said work it was referred to in.

 III.
 Identifyability of Color: I believe the following about color...
 1. Color is identifyable.
 I mean nothing biggotous by identifying a color by a name that helps to recognize a color nor by holding an understanding of color as explained here in this SYB Code.